 Family holiday party ideas

 Plaid tidings party: Shake up the ugly sweater soiree with tartan—whether it’s a scarf, socks, or a tie.
-It’s not too daunting but great for sparking conversation.
+This holiday party theme is not too daunting but great for sparking conversation.

 Cookie swap:Cookie exchanges are great ways to experiment with new cookie recipes.
 Our design partner Cheree Berry believes that presentation is everything: “We love lining a silver tin with patterned wax paper for a pop of color, which also ensures that the doughy delights don’t stick together.
 Then, top with a bow.
 We also love delivering the cookies with cute oven mitts and leaving them behind as a hostess gift.
 And a print-out of the recipe as a tag is a great detail.”

 Holiday movie night: There are almost too many good Christmas movies for the season, so we’ll leave you the challenging task of picking just one.
-For extra credit, try and make a few themed bites: flatbreads with extra cheese to accompany Home Alone or something frozen for A Christmas Story.
+For extra credit, try making a few themed bites: flatbreads with extra cheese to accompany Home Alone or something frozen for A Christmas Story.

 Christmas game night: A board game is a great way to ease a small group into conviviality.
 There’s only room for so many players, people need to work together (or at odds with each other), and having an activity gets people’s minds off their shyness.

 Gingerbread house-making party: For a gingerbread house decorating party, we give each child an assigned workplace.
 Line the table with butcher paper so once the houses are in their boxes and out the door, you can roll up the paper.

 A favorite things party: Instead of bringing gag gifts for your next gift exchange, ask each guest to bring something they love.
 We have a guide to hosting a favorite things party to match your guest count and budget and our go-to gifts.